avisionh/training-sql/README.md

     + Using conditional if-else statements

 - **Medium-user 🥈:** For those performing more advanced querying operations to retrieve heavily wrangled data from SQL.
 Topics covered are:
+    + Data matrix/tidy data principles
     + Advanced filtering of data
+    + Differences between Tables and Views
+    + Creating three types of temporary tables for storing data
+    + Subquerying the data
     + Ordering records according to their groups by a counter
-    + Creating three types of temporary tables for storing data
-    + Subquerying data
     + Pivoting data from long to wide shape
     + Unpivoting data from wide to long shape
-    + Data matrix/tidy data principles
-    + Differences between Tables and Views

 - **Heavy-user 🥇:** For those perforrming data management roles to store objects permanently in SQL
     + Dynmaic SQl querying